AndreiMoraru123/Neural-Machine-Translation/README.md

 These are negative as they are log probabilities, the closest to zero being the top sequence

-As a sanity check, the BLUE score should be a perfect `100/100` in all cases:
+As a sanity check, the BLEU score should be a perfect `100/100` in all cases:

 ```
 INFO:root:13a tokenization, cased